parv-12/AgenticAI-strategy-frameworks/README.md

 3. 6 pager

 # Components
-1. RAG pipelines - IIL qdrant based RAG pipelines are used in the repo. https://code.siemens.com/indutrial-intelligence-layer/qdrant_service dev-cipla branch
+1. RAG pipelines - IIL qdrant based RAG pipelines are used.
 2. Text extraction pipeline - Langchain PDF miner is used to extract text from the different strategic and business documents
 3. Streamlit app - To query the databases and orchestrate workflows for creating different strategic model outputs.
 Also provide a user interface to explore different topics